ihartb/Perceptron/README.md

 pip install numpy
 ```

+## Relevant Files
+### 1. Images
+This folder contains the raw partially processed images and labels for faces and numbers and processed images and labels.
+### 2. ProcessData.py
+This code processes the raw images and labels from the Images file.
+Additionally, it pickles (serializes) the processed images and labels to be instantly used during runtime without having to process them ever again.
+These processed images and labels are saved under ProcessedData in Images.
+### 3. Perceptron.py
+Perceptron.py does is the core of this project as it is the learning algorithm itself.
+It not only trains the algorithm to classify the training images based on training labels, but also tests the algorithm's "knowledge" on a separate set of test images and test labels.
+### 4. Interactive.py
+This code takes user inputs through the terminal to run the project.
+Users can:
+- Change the percentage of total training data to use when training the algorithm (defaulted to 50%)
+- Change the number of epochs (number of times to run the training algorithm on the same training data before running it on testing data) (defaulted to 3 epochs)
+- Test algorithm on face data
+- Test algorithm on digit data

+Both testing algorithms print:
+  - Percentage of training data used for training
+  - Number of epochs
+  - Time the algorithm took to run
+  - Accuracy of algorithms predictions on the test data

 ## Theory
 ### Feature Extraction in ProcessData.py
 The raw partially processed images are represented using 3 characters: ' ', '+', '#'.